mikeluvin/cs211-final_project/PROPOSAL.md

 4. The players cannot place their pieces where the other player already has more than one piece.
 5. The pieces are appropriately removed from the board and put in jail.
 6. The players select both the piece to move and the position to move it to using mouse clicks.
 7. The game tracks when all of each player's pieces are in their final section.
 8. The pieces are appropriately moved from the board into the correct endzone.
 9. The game recognizes when no move can be made.
 10. The game alternates turns between players.
 11. The dice randomly select two numbers from 1 to 6.
-12. The game recognizes when a player has won.
+12. The game recognizes when a player has won, and will indicate the winner on the screen.

 ## Open questions